nrah/ExData_Plotting1/README.md

 # Exploratory Data Analysis Project 1

-This repo contains my files for the first course project of the October 2015 run of Exploratory Data Analysis by Coursera/Johns Hopkins University.
+This repo contains my files for the first course project of the February 2016 run of Exploratory Data Analysis by Coursera/Johns Hopkins University.

 The data come from the [Individual household electric power consumption Data Set](https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption) from the UCI Machine Learning Repository.